 Step 4: Peace of mind

-Congratulations!
+You did it!
 You’re on your way to ensure you have a plan in place before the Dec.
-15, 2017 deadline.
+15, 2018 deadline.
 By researching your options and enrolling in a health plan early, you’ll avoid any penalties and enjoy the peace of mind that comes from knowing you and your family will be covered in the upcoming year.

 Making an informed health insurance choice takes time and effort, but the homework you do now will pay off later.